Cfcool100/cf-git-intro/README.md

 # cf-git-intro
-It’s just an test for my classoum
+It’s just an test for my classroom